How AI Marking Actually Works: A Teacher's Guide

 What about student privacy?

 This is critical.
 Reputable platforms like Feedback Flows do not use student data to train AI models.
 Submissions are processed and then deleted.
-Always check the privacy policy of any AI tool you use.
+We are ICO registered.
+Always check the privacy policy of any AI tool you use—and read our buyer's guide for UK schools if you are evaluating vendors.

 Ready to see it in action?

-Try our AI marking tools for free.
+Try our AI marking platform for free.
 Get immediate credits on sign-up and see how it works on your own students' papers.

 Get Started for Free